lievcin/header_extractor/REPORT.md

 # REPORT

 ## 0. Task statement
 The goal of this task is to produce an algorithm that will extract headers from a document.
 The implementation should take the provided JSON format as input.
-Please provide your solution with an interface (with suitable methods or functions) that takes the document as input and returns a list of the indices of paragraphs containing headers.
+Solution is provided with an interface (with suitable methods or functions) that takes the document as input and returns a list of the indices of paragraphs containing headers.

 ### Literature review
 A few resources were found during the research stage of the project.